 Dr Chen Zhong joined the Department of Geography in September 2016 as Lecturer in Spatial Analysis.
-Prior to this, Chen was a Research Associate at the Centre for Advanced Spatial Analysis (CASA), University College London (2014-2016).
+Prior to this, she was a Research Associate at the Centre for Advanced Spatial Analysis (CASA), University College London (2014-2016).

-From 2011-2014, she was a Research Assistant and PhD student at the Future Cities Laboratory at the ETH Zurich Centre in Singapore.
+From 2011-2014, Chen was a Research Assistant and PhD student at the Future Cities Laboratory at the ETH Zurich Centre in Singapore.
 In 2010, she was a Research Assistant at Cerma, Ecole Centrale de Nantes, and later at AVIZ, INRIA, Saclay-Île-de- France, France.

 - Urban mobility (focusing on travel behaviour and urban activity patterns)